Investing in health care in Canada is a bit of a tricky task due to our public health care system.

 However, the fund tracks the performance of the Canadian utility sector by tracking the performance of the S&P/TSX Capped Utilities Index.
 You can use the fund to invest in the Canadian utility industry.

-It comes with an expense ratio of 0.61% and provides you with monthly cash distributions with a 12-month trailing yield of 3.07% as of April 28, 2022.
+It comes with an expense ratio of 0.61% and provides you with monthly cash distributions.

 It could be a viable alternative to iShares XHC ETF if you would prefer reliable monthly cash distributions in a lower-risk asset class.